vitoriovarbanov/Movie-Finder-Angular-App/README.md

   - Used the Firebase authentication responses to save the user's data inside the local storage;
   - Added Authentication Guards to protect routes
   - Built Reactive Login and Registration forms, that use Built-In, Custom and Async Validators
+  - Using the Http object for Ajax calls along with RxJS observables

 # MovieFinder